End of an Epic

 About the authors

-Danny, Ben and Sam Wood are three brothers following in the footsteps of three ancient Carthaginian brothers Hannibal, Hasdrubal and Mago.
-They are cycling from Cartagena, Spain to Zama, Tunisia - the route that Hannibal and his army took over 2200 years ago.
-Along the way they will be filming a documentary with the BBC.
+Danny, Ben and Sam Wood are three brothers who followed in the footsteps of three ancient Carthaginian brothers Hannibal, Hasdrubal and Mago.
+They cycled from Cartagena, Spain to Zama, Tunisia - the route that Hannibal and his army took over 2200 years ago.
+Along the way they filmed a documentary to be aired on the BBC in July 2010.

 Calendar